15 October 2019

 Living DNA - RRP £99, plus £9.95 standing shipping (5-7 working days).
 (There is an option to buy a Personalised Ancestry Book, £39, when buying a kit too)

-You can purchase a LivingDNA kit direct from the Family Tree store for the special price of £89.
+You can purchase a LivingDNA kit direct from the Family Tree store for £89.